Askey-Wilson Polynomials and Branching Laws

-This table also writes down the classical polynomial parameter values associated with these geometric examples.
-For the sphere $S^n,$ the parameter $\nu$ in the Gegenbauer polynomial $C_k^{\nu}(x)$ is $\ds \frac{n-1}{2}.$ For the complex projective space $CP^n,$ the parameters in the Jacobi polynomial $P_k^{(\alpha,\beta)}$ are given by $\alpha=n-1$ and $\beta=0.$
+The classical polynomial parameter values associated with these geometric examples are also presented in these references.
+For the sphere $S^n,$ the parameter $\nu$ in the Gegenbauer polynomial $C_k^{\nu}(x)$ is $\ds \frac{n-1}{2}.$ For the complex projective space $\mathbb{C}P^n,$ the parameters in the Jacobi polynomial $P_k^{(\alpha,\beta)}$ are given by $\alpha=n-1$ and $\beta=0.$

 Recall how branching of spherical representations from $G$ to $G'$ can give rise to connection coefficient formulas (\ref{GEGENCON}) and (\ref{JACOBICON}).
 The $G' \subset G$ situations will be $SO(2n) \subset SO(2n+1)$ and $SU(n-1) \subset SU(n).$ We start with a spherical representation $\tau $ of $G,$ realized as a subrepresentation of $L^2(G/K)$.
 We then want to consider $G' \subset G$ with an associated rank $1$ symmetric space $G'/K'.$ Since they are both rank $1$ symmetric spaces, their maximal tori in the sense of symmetric spaces may be identified, so we may view